DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

-# Things That Should Probably Be Done Sooner Rather than Later

 ## You Said you wanted to show me something Paul Made in Regards to the Portal?
 yeah ^
+# Things That Should Probably Be Done Sooner Rather than Later

+## Dialogue Pacing
+One of my earlier concerns w/ the project was that the dialogue could eventually feel like it is interrupting the flow of gameplay.

 ## Questions @ the Start of each Run
 I want to rework how the beginning of each run works a little bit due to some feedback I got when I got the designers to play the game.